Running the PipelineRun #

 The rules for determining whether a submitter is allowed to run a PipelineRun on CI are as follows.
 Any of the following conditions will allow a submitter to run a PipelineRun on CI:

-The author who initiated the pull request is identified in an
+- The author of the pull request is listed in the

 OWNERS